-Many EMDR certified therapists tend to think of EMDR early interventions (EEI) as reserved for large scale community disasters, natural or manmade.
-However, they are very effective for individuals, couples, families, and groups in any setting.
-If overwhelming situations are intervened with quickly, they help facilitate the processing of the event to an adaptive resolution more quickly, improve resiliency and reduce the high costs of untreated trauma that are seen with medical bills, decline in work performance, disconnections from loved ones, increase in substance abuse and other unhelpful coping responses.
-Plus, treatment can be shorter if given soon after the event, before the dysfunctional material has a chance to generalize.
+Many EMDR trained therapists tend to think of EMDR early interventions (EEI) as reserved for large scale community disasters, natural or manmade.
+However, they are very effective for individuals, couples, families and groups in any setting.
+If overwhelming situations are intervened with quickly, they help facilitate processing of the event to an adaptive resolution more quickly, improve resiliency and reduce the high costs of untreated trauma that are seen with medical bills, decline in work performance, disconnections from loved ones, increase in substance abuse and other unhelpful coping responses.
+Plus, EMDR treatment can be shorter if given soon after the event, before the dysfunctional material has a chance to generalize.
 After a serious cut happens, people tend to seek treatment right away to avoid infection setting in.
 Waiting for infection means a far more aggressive treatment and more complicated symptoms.
 EEI application can be considered in the same light.
-Process the event before psychological, relational, spiritual, and career-related infection begins.
+Process the event before psychological, relational, spiritual and career related infection begins.
 Do not wait for infection.

 There are many EEI protocols now, each with advantages and applications depending on the client, number of clients, where the client is within their window of tolerance and history of prior trauma.
 Dust off your EEI protocols and look for ways to heal and increase resiliency.

 April 19-24, 2018 was the EMDR Early Intervention Global Summit, www.emdrearlyintervention.com.
 Providers from all over the world attended and shared hundreds of ways EEI is being used around the world.
 Curious?
 Take a peek at the website to learn more.